timescale/docs/getting-started/create-cagg/create-cagg-policy.md

 </procedure>

 ## Next steps
-Now that you have a continuous aggregates setup and refreshing automatically, see how TimescaleDB can save you up to 96% on storage costs while speeding up historical queries using [native compression][getting-started-compression].
+Now that you have a continuous aggregate set up and refreshing automatically, see how TimescaleDB can save you up to 96% on storage costs while speeding up historical queries using [native compression][getting-started-compression].